Infertile. How do I take that as a husband?

 What I Know Vs. How I Genuinely Feel About My Wife’s Infertility Issue

 I love my wife, and I will promise to love her forever.
 As much as possible, I do not want this infertility issue to become something that will ruin our ten years of marriage.
 I would still pick her over some unnecessary argument about dealing with infertility.
 That is the truth.
 That is what I know about infertility.
 However, that is not exactly what I feel right now.
 And that is what makes this whole infertility issue so complicated to handle.

 Of course, I am a little heartbroken that our chance of having a baby is almost near impossible due to infertility.
 When I heard the infertility doctor say that my wife’s chance of getting pregnant is one over 100, I was shocked, thinking that we both are physically healthy.
 Ever since we got married, we committed ourselves to be happy and healthy living.
 So knowing that she will suffer from plenty of related complications when she gets pregnant was devastating to hear.

 But honestly, I would love to have a child.
-And even before we got married, my wife and I talked about it a hundred times that we want to have a family.
-Therefore, every time I told her that it will be okay and that I don’t care about her infertility, she never believes me because she knew how much I wanted to have kids.
+And even before we got married, my wife and I talked a hundred times about wanting to have a family.
+Therefore, every time I told her that it would be okay and that I didn’t care about her infertility, she never believed me because she knew how much I wanted to have kids.
 That makes me feel guilty because, at some point, it felt like I was the cause of my infertile wife’s insecurities.

 The Basis Of Social Disconnection